 - We are estabilishing an IYD Community, a public space where everyone ages 18-30 can apply without prior selection process.
 You will get the latest updates and announcements surrounding Indonesian Youth Diplomacy (IYD) activities and our partners, and become a part of our mailing list for Indonesian Youths (18-30 years old)!
 IYD holds a vision to advance Indonesia's youth interests through multilateral platforms and we believe your view counts towards realizing this vision.

-- Voice out your views of what should be the priority of our delegation this year by mentioning us on Twitter.
-Our Twitter Account is @iYouthDiplomacy.
+- Voice out your views of what should be the priority of our delegation this year by mentioning / tagging us on our social media accounts.

-- Participate in the online Y20 Indonesia discussion through our website and twitter
+- Participate in the online Y20 Indonesia discussion through our website and social media.

 - Be a volunteer in our organization, IYD, when there is a recruitment open.

-Keep yourself up to date via this IYD website of ours, our Twitter @iYouthDiplomacy and our Facebook Page www.facebook.com/YouthDiplomacyID.
-For official G20 news, drop by at http://g20.org/ .
+Keep yourself up to date via this IYD website of ours, our Twitter and Instagram @iYouthDiplomacy and our Facebook Page www.facebook.com/YouthDiplomacyID.
+For official G20 news, drop by at http://g20.org/.

 For further queries, drop us an email at firstname.lastname@example.org.
 Please do expect two-three days time for us to respond your inquiries.

 What We Look For in the Motivation Letter & Technical Essay